tjwielem/Neural-Network-From-Scratch/README.md

-# NeuralNetworkFromScratch
+# Neural Network From Scratch
-Two Layer Neural Network for Handwritten DIgit Classification (MNIST Dataset) using only NumPy, Python and a little bit of Pandas
+Two Layer Neural Network for Handwritten DIgit Classification (MNIST Dataset) using only NumPy, Python, and a little bit of Pandas